huwmiles/TechincalAssessment/README.md

 ## Test Data Generator

-This project also includes capability to generate sample data in the form of a JSON file.
+This project also includes capability to generate sample data in the form of a JSON file which has the option to choose the sample size and range of dates.
+This allowed the efficiency of the project to be tested with large datasets.